fcastillo-serempre/frontend-interview/README.md

 ### To send your solution 🏁

 Include a `README.md` with a short description of your solution that talks about the interesting things you faced, decisions you made, etc.
+Add your name, lastname and location.
 When you're done, create a private repository on GitHub that only contains your project and invite me to it (I am `fcastillo-serempre`).
 Mount the project on a platform like Heroku, Netlify, Vercel, etc.